stormpath/stormpath-sdk-node/docs/app/views/client.md

 <a name="ctor"></a>
 ### <span class="member">constructor</span> Client(options)

 The `Client` constructor function creates a new `Client` instance according to the specified `options` argument.

-`options` is an Object that contains at least an `apiKey` field with an [ApiKey](apiKey) object.
-An `ApiKey` is required for all Client communication to the Stormpath API servers.
+`options` is an object that contains at least an `apiKey` field with an [ApiKey](apiKey) object.
+An `ApiKey` is required for all Client communication to the Stormpath service.

 #### Usage